 How To Create The Best Videos

-In addition to being a company whose livelihood depends on producing exceptional web videos, we are also advocates for the internet, continually promoting the highest standards of excellence for all web content.
+In addition to being a company whose livelihood depends on producing exceptional web videos through top-notch video production, we are also advocates for the internet, continually promoting the highest standards of excellence for all web content.

 As such, we offer advice and education freely for anyone interested in making the web experience rich, diverse, aesthetic and useful.